Duxah/FreePCB-2/message_to_users.md

-data::20200916
+data::20200921
 msg::

-On 09/16/2020 an important update was made to Schematic Constructor 1.0, as well as small improvement to FreePcb-2-033.
+09/16/2020 an important update was made to Schematic Constructor 1.0, as well as small improvement to FreePcb-2-033.

+09/21/2020 an important update was made to FreePcb-2-032, and 2-033: fixed a bug when working with a grid!